Pixyz: a Python library for developing deep generative models: Background: Deep Generative Models

-where $q_{\phi}(\mathbf{z}|\mathbf{x})$ is an approximated posterior distribution (or called an inference model).
-The first term in Equation (6) represents the negative reconstruction error due to the inference model $q_{\phi}(\mathbf{z}|\mathbf{x})$ and the generative model $p_{\theta}(\mathbf{x}|\mathbf{z})$, and the second term represents the regularization of the inference model by the prior $p(\mathbf{z})$.
-Besides that, the objective function of GANs is the Jensen--Shannon divergence between the data distribution and the generative model (which requires the introduction of a discriminative model and adversarial learning), and that of the flow-based models is the marginal log-likelihood of given data (which is equivalent to the Kullback--Leibler divergence between them).
+where $q_{\phi}(\mathbf{z}|\mathbf{x})$ is an approximated posterior distribution (or inference model).
+The first term in Equation~\eqref{eq:elbo} represents the negative reconstruction error due to the inference model $q_{\phi}(\mathbf{z}|\mathbf{x})$ and the generative model $p_{\theta}(\mathbf{x}|\mathbf{z})$, and the second term represents the regularization of the inference model by the prior $p(\mathbf{z})$.
+Besides that, the objective function of GANs is the Jensen--Shannon (JS) divergence between the data distribution and the generative model (which requires the introduction of a discriminative model and adversarial learning), and that of the flow-based models is the marginal log-likelihood of given data (which is equivalent to the Kullback--Leibler (KL) divergence between them).

-In addition, in DGMs, regularization of latent variables, or representations, is often imposed as a regularization term in the objective function.
-For example, in VAEs, increasing the regularization term in Equation (6) leads to the acquisition of disentangle representation~\cite{higgins2016beta}.
+In addition, in DGMs, the regularization of latent variables (or representations) is often imposed as a regularization term in the objective function.
+For example, in VAEs, increasing the regularization term in Equation~\eqref{eq:elbo} leads to disentangled representations~\cite{higgins2016beta}.

-From these facts, the definition of the objective function also plays an important role in the design of the DGMs, which is a major difference from existing generative models. \end{enumerate}
+From these facts, the definition of the objective function also plays an important role in the design of DGMs, which is another major difference from existing generative models. \end{enumerate}

 Based on these features, we next discuss the challenges in implementing DGMs in existing probabilistic modeling libraries.